 Were we born knowing the meaning of brand?
 ‘Me think not.’

 When you see or hear the word “brand,” do you say to yourself,

 Likely not.
 A brand is actually all of those things, and more.
 However, understanding the “what” is not that matters.
-It’s when one learns the “how,” and engages in a consistent mindful enduring process that one can create and build a memorable, long lasting brand.
+It’s when one learns the “how,” and engages in a consistent mindful enduring process that one can build a memorable brand Built to Last